Learn how to make soap from scratch. This guide to cold process soap making for beginners will teach you everything you need to get started.

 The extra oil left in the soap bar makes superfatted bars extra moisturizing.

 Most importantly, creating your soap with a superfat gives some extra wiggle room when measuring lye, ensuring you will never end up with a lye-heavy bar even if there are slight mis-measurements.

 For example, if you plan a 8% superfat for your soap, and there is a slight over-measurement of lye, you may end up with a 7% superfat soap instead.
 No big deal!

 But, if you used the exact SAP value of your oils and there was a slight over-measurment of lye, you could end up with 1% extra lye in your finished bar.
 Big deal!

 Circling back to why different saponification charts show different saponification values for the same oils: it depends on the lye discount, or superfat level, the particular chart is calling for.

-I recommend using a 6.5% superfat level (6.5% lye discount).
-This gives just enough free oil in the bar to be moisturizing while ensuring you have enough wiggle room to avoid lye heavy bars.
+I recommend using a 6% to 7% superfat level (6% to 7% lye discount).
+This gives just enough free oil in the bar to be moisturizing while ensuring enough wiggle room to avoid lye heavy bars.